 - Toyota Mirai

-Finding the Right Type of Electric Vehicle for your needs
+Finding the Right Type of Electric Vehicle

 Performance is unique to each model of electric car, whether pure or hybrid.
 How speed, environmental impact, and distance measure up to the needs of your lifestyle will have a determining effect on which type of EV you go for.
 If you don’t have to travel across the country and want to be as green as possible, the BEV is ideal.
 If you want to use a little electric without sacrificing power, then a PHEV will serve you better.